pontoonapps/CareerGuide/maps-api/README.md

 Users in the app use their pontoonapps.com account details: the API accepts pontoonapps.com "job seekers" (internally under the role _user_) and "recruiters".

 The app uses these account details (email and password) with **HTTP Basic Authentication** in all API requests (except `ping`).
 Without valid credentials, the API returns 401 Unauthorized.
+The API accepts two forms of credentials: HTTP Basic with email and password, and a PHP session ID in a cookie for web-based login.

+1. The main site's PHP session cookie can tie the user to an account.
+Otherwise, the following auth options apply.

+3. The app can get account details (email and password) with **HTTP Basic Authentication** in all API requests (except `ping`).
+Without valid credentials, the API returns 401 Unauthorized.

 Any registered user can request their map pins at `<root>[/v2]/pins`; if they have never submitted any, this will return an empty array.